woosting/turris-notes/howtos/lxc/container-creation.md

     > SITUATIONAL: In case you do not have a target directory yet:
     >
-    > 1. Create a container-snapshot aggregation directory (if it does not exist yet):
+    > 1. Create a directory to aggrecontainer-snapshot aggregation directory (if it does not exist yet):
     >
     >     ```shell
     >     mkdir /srv/lxc/SNAPSHOTS